-Improving detection of drug-resistant tuberculosisMay 2nd, 2012 in Diseases, Conditions, Syndromes /
+Improving detection of drug-resistant tuberculosisMay 2, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress) -- European researchers are developing new assays to detect drug resistant strains of Mycobacterium tuberculosis.